eseidel/saycbridge/src/README.md

 Z3 Bidder has 3 separate priority systems:

- 1. Intra-Bid priorities ("catagory" in the code).
+ 1. Intra-Bid priorities ("category" in the code).
     "Alert!
 2N is 'Unusual' here and not a natural bid."
 Allows segregating the bidding system w/o needing to teach each rule about the exceptions.